 SDH-deficient cancer patients have few treatment options other than surgery.
 SDH-deficiency results from dysfunction of any of the SDH gene subunits: SDHA, SDHB, SDHC, or SDHD.
-The SDH genes play a role in the Krebs (or Citric Acid) Cycle responsible for turning food into energy ATP.
+The SDH genes play a role in the Krebs (or Citric Acid) Cycle responsible for turning food into energy.
 Alteration in SDH gene function is associated with a number of cancers, including: GIST (gastrointestinal stromal tumors), paragangliomas, pheochromocytomas, lung chondromas, renal cell tumors, thyroid tumors, and pituitary tumors.

 SDH gene alterations produce an error in the Krebs cycle resulting in an accumulation of Succinate during the energy conversion cycle.
 A build-up of Succinate causes cells to believe that they are not getting enough oxygen, a situation known as pseudohypoxia.
 This is felt to be a driving cause of tumor development, growth, and survival.